drivendataorg/cookiecutter-data-science/docs/docs/core-tools.md

 # Core Tools & Infrastructure 🛠️

+This page explains the chosen tools and why they were chosen.

 <!-- Other names: GaTem (Gatlen's Template) GOATemplate?
 Idk-->
 <!-- gotem .. --output-dir ./ignore is test -->